swcarpentry/DEPRECATED-boot-camps/BashShellKeyPoints.rst

  ls | grep s | wc -l

-Answer: counts the number of files with the letter S in their name.
+Answer: counts the number of files with the letter "s" in their name.

 "Little pieces loosely joined".